dereuromark/cakephp-queue-scheduler/README.md

 Also logging and i18n customization can potentially be easier to get addressed this way.

 Finally, with the Queue plugin integrating it can smoothly work alongside your existing Queue tasks.
+Any failed job (e.g. network issue, or email SMTP issue) can be automatically re-run x times as per config.

+Further features:
+- Concurrency handling: Decision in case a job is still running or failed in queue, if it will run now ones or just skip.
-The backend can provide buttons to also "trigger" any such schedule manually where needed.
+- The backend can provide buttons to also "trigger" any scheduled job manually where needed.
+- Autocomplete or proposals based on available Cake commands or Queue tasks.

 ## Installation